Differentiable Multi-Target Causal Bayesian Experimental Design: Experiments

 \subsection{Baselines}

-Before we evaluate the IWNMC estimator with a proposal distribution more informative than the prior and the NMC estimator with a posterior estimate of SCM, we present the baselines with which we can also compare the overall performance of our designs.
+Before we evaluate the IWNMC estimator with a proposal distribution more informative than the prior and the NMC estimator with a posterior estimate of SCM, we present the baselines with which we can compare the designs.